top of page

 Dry Needling

 The effectiveness of physiotherapy for TMD depends on a thorough assessment to tailor the treatment plan to the individual's specific needs.
-We work closely with our patients, possibly coordinating with other healthcare professionals, to address the multifactorial nature of TMD comprehensively.
+We work closely with our patients and coordinate with other healthcare professionals, to comprehensively address the multifactorial nature of TMD.

 bottom of page